Man Killed By Lightning Strike On Burlington Country Club Golf Course

 Ribbons and bolts plagued the skies over Burlington County Wednesday evening — each one, a solemn reminder of what a lightning strike had just taken.

-Things looked much different during the mid-afternoon hours — heavy heat meant that the course at the Burlington Country Club in Westampton was not as busy as it might have been.READ MORE: Shooting Outside Upper Darby Bar Leaves 1 Dead, 2 Wounded
+Things looked much different during the mid-afternoon hours — heavy heat meant that the course at the Burlington Country Club in Westampton was not as busy as it might have been.READ MORE: 14-Year-Old Injured In Double Shooting Inside Federal Donuts In North Philadelphia: Police

 One golfer said the sky was gray but did not appear immediately threatening.